Changissnz/selfinterest/README.md

-and it is foolish to forget that although there have been recent events such as the Arab Spring (2010), explained as a consequence of and greatly promoting Internet utility, and diversification of media sources, these events of grandeur, greatness, and unexpectations are because of the will that propels all of self-interest to what has occurred and still stands as a result of the intention.
+and it is foolish to forget that although there have been recent events such as the Arab Spring (2010), explained as a consequence of and greatly promoting Internet utility, and diversification of media sources, these events of grandeur, greatness, and unexpectations are because of the will that propels all of self-interest to what has occurred and still stands as a result.
 Only the form has indisputably changed, and the novelty of Internet innovation that has initially shocked incumbent politics and establishment business seems to have fizzled down to degrees very manageable by them.